universal-automata/liblevenshtein/README.md

 Another of Steve's blogs also made an impact on me, namely "[Fast and Easy Levenshtein distance using a Trie](http://stevehanov.ca/blog/index.php?id=114 "Steve Hanov (2011)")".

-I've become heavily involved with the online movement regarding MOOCs (Massive Open Online Classrooms), and the following classes taught me much about the material within this library:
+I've become heavily involved with the online movement regarding MOOCs (Massive Open Online Classrooms), and the following courses taught me much regarding the material within this library:

 1. [Automata](https://class.coursera.org/automata "Jeffrey Ullman (Coursera)")